 Peace and JusticeSome see our world as a broken place.
 Violent conflict kills hundreds of thousands of people each year.
 Millions of refugees suffer displacement and want.
 Poverty and discrimination keep countless people from achieving their potential.

-As someone passionate about peace and justice, you believe things can – no, should – be different.
-You long to be a peacemaker, transforming conflict into reconciliation and injustice into hope for a better future.
+As someone passionate about peace and justice, you believe things can be different.
+You long to do your part in building a sustainable peace, transforming conflict into reconciliation and bringing hope to those suffering injustice.

 At St. Norbert College, completion of six courses from the interdisciplinary peace and justice curriculum earns you a minor in the field and prepares you to change the world for the better.

 Your study of peace and justice will include a capstone project and a two-course concentration in one of three areas:

 Sustainable peace requires informed action by agents of change in every sector of society.
 With a peace and justice minor, you will find yourself equipped to work for change on some of the most complex issues of our time, no matter what profession you enter or what field of graduate study you pursue:

 As a peace and justice minor, you’ll deepen your understanding of sustainable peace with at least 40 hours of justice-focused field experience.